Textualize/textual/docs/widgets/static.md

 # Static

-## Description

-A widget which displays a static renderable content.
+A widget which displays static content.
 Can be used for simple text labels, but can also contain more complex Rich renderables.

 - [ ] Focusable